gnolooo/whatsdesk-patch/README.md

 If you want to change them, you can replace them and then re-patch WhatsDesk using the script.
 Just make sure to make 4 icons, 2 sized 25x25 pixels and 2 sized 100x100 pixels, keeping the same name scheme.

+You can also change the default window size inside the script, replacing the values in lines 25-26 with your preferred ones (just make sure they are the same).

 Also, if you want you can create a custom ```.desktop``` file to change the application name and icon as well.
 Here is an example of the ```.desktop``` file:
 ```
 [Desktop Entry]